Skip to main content

 Anime & MangaAnime Reviews

-‘Trigun Stampede’ review: “The Running Man” lives up to its name
+‘Trigun Stampede’ Episode 2 review: “The Running Man” lives up to its name

 A gunman who uses his weapon to stop other bullets, that is.
 If episode two, “The Running Man,” does anything, it plays true to the week’s title as Vash spends the majority of the runtime fleeing for his life and, then, for the lives of those around him as he positions himself as the pawn to draw danger away from the town.
 Initially beloved by the townsfolk we met in the premiere, they, led by Rosa, turn against him when they realize the bounty for turning him in would be enough money to replace one of their plants, a system that keeps their town healthy and safe.

-Vash’s charisma is expressed in movement, captured with agile fluidity by director Kenji Muto who tracks his race through the city with acrobatic camera pivots and swings, instilling frenzied energy.
-Accentuated by the character’s multiple spills or desperate, pinwheeling limbs as he teeters on the side of buildings, “The Running Man” is a caffeinated whirlwind until its ending where it takes a beat to further develop Vash who, it can not be stated enough, is the best type of protagonist.
+Vash’s charisma expresses itself through movement.
+Director Kenji Muto captures this agile fluidity, tracking his race through the city with acrobatic camera pivots and swings.
+The result is frenzied energy.
+Accentuated by the character’s multiple spills or desperate, pinwheeling limbs as he teeters on the side of buildings, “The Running Man” is a caffeinated whirlwind until its ending.
+Here, the story further develops Vash.

 If this seems too centered on the series lead, well, there’s a reason.
-While there are plenty of other highlights so far – in particular, the dizzying action sequences that are fueled with kinetic urgency – Vash is the unquestionable star.
+While there are plenty of other highlights so far – in particular, the dizzying action sequences pulsating with kinetic urgency – Vash is the unquestionable star.
 As he should be.
 As for the case of series such as Cowboy Bebop, a clear influence, while supporting characters certainly color the world and enrich the stories, they are heavily reliant on the protagonist’s natural appeal.
-Vash, like Spike Spiegel, is engaging to watch, with a tragic backstory that opens up greater mysteries ready to be solved that will breathe life into the story.
+Vash, like Spike Spiegel, is engaging to watch.
+And his tragic backstory opens up greater mysteries, breathing life into the story.
 Playing with that archetype allows the dissonance of his against-type characterization all the more potent because he looks the part, but he’s an alternative to the uncaring, aloof hero of other series.

 He cries tears of panic twice in the first two episodes.

 Regardless, the inclusion of the two makes for an incredible cliffhanger.
-Despite having reconciled their differences and enjoying a drink at Rosa’s diner after the dust settles, things go awry quickly when Gofsef is attacked by some sort of bug, swarming him as Vash yells for everyone to get away.
-Fans of the original may have an inkling as to what is happening, but the rest of us will have to wait until next week for answers.
+Despite having reconciled their differences and enjoying a drink at Rosa’s diner after the dust settles, things quickly go awry.
+Gofsef is attacked by some sort of bug, swarming him as Vash yells for everyone to get away.
+Fans of the original may have an inkling as to what is happening, but the rest of us are in the dark.
 The quick pivot from relative peace to crazed panic disorients the viewer as well as the characters onscreen as we continue to learn just how little we know about this world.
 Episode two ensures we stick around to find out how much more there is to know.

 REVIEW RATING